brainsik/terraform-cloudflare-dns-caa/README.md

 The Zone ID can be found on the Cloudflare overview page for the domain you want to add records to.

-CAA authorizations are additive.
-Create a separate record for each CA you want to authorize.
-Note this means specifying both an empty issuer domain (`;`) and a non-empty domain is the same as specifying just the non-empty domain.

 ## Usage

 To create a root `example.com` CAA record saying [Let's Encrypt](https://letsencrypt.org)